rohitd4007/Node_Angular_ERegistration/README.md

 ># Node_Angular_ERegistration
 >Registration With Angular and Node
 #### visit https://github.com/rohitd4007/Multer_File-Upload for File upload Demo Using Nodejs And Angular.
+How to register user data from Angular to node.js

 This IS Registration Of User Data With Angular And Node, Express Is Used As Backend Framework With Mongodb Database